chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 var success = Result<int, Error>.Of(1);
 var failure = Result<int, Error>.FromError(new Error());
 ```
-"Fluent" API if you want to enjoy type inference and you prefer a simpler syntax:
+"Fluent" API if you want to enjoy type inference and you prefer a simpler syntax
+when the generic parameters are complicated:
 ```csharp
 var success = Result.OfTError<Error>.Of(1);
 var failure = Result.OfType<int>.FromError(new Error());